 Positions are normally advertised on the jobs site for a minimum of five (5) working days.
 Positions may be posted with a closing date, at which time no further applications may be considered.
 Positions may also be posted with a guaranteed consideration date (the date by which complete applications must be submitted to ensure consideration), with additional applications accepted following that date as needed to provide a sufficient pool of applicants.
 Candidate materials are accepted through the recruiting system.

 At the hiring manager’s request, Human Resources may screen candidates and will normally refer three (3) to five (5) qualified candidates to the department.
-In instances where hiring managers conduct the initial review of applicants, hiring managers are required to consult with the Recruitment Coordinator about their identified candidates prior to proceeding with telephone or in-person screening activities to ensure the candidates selected for interviews meet the minimum qualifications for the position and have provided all required application materials.
-Hiring managers are also encouraged to confirm that candidates’ salary or hourly rate requirements are consistent with the position budget prior to inviting candidates for interviews and may consult with the Recruitment Coordinator to ensure inquiries are made appropriately.
+In instances where hiring managers conduct the initial review of applicants, hiring managers are required to consult with the Human Resources Manager about their identified candidates prior to proceeding with telephone or in-person screening activities to ensure the candidates selected for interviews meet the minimum qualifications for the position and have provided all required application materials.
+Hiring managers are also encouraged to confirm that candidates’ salary or hourly rate requirements are consistent with the position budget prior to inviting candidates for interviews and may consult with the Human Resources Manager to ensure inquiries are made appropriately.

-In specialized circumstances appropriate to the position, and with the prior approval of the Director of Employment and People Development, the university may participate in external hiring consortia or job matching programs in place of the selection processes outlined above.
+In specialized circumstances appropriate to the position, and with the prior approval of the Director of Talent Management, the university may participate in external hiring consortia or job matching programs in place of the selection processes outlined above.